MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/test-that-my-application-handles-throttling-properly.md

 Testing throttling is difficult because it occurs rarely, only when the server hosting the API is under heavy load.
 Using the Dev Proxy, you can simulate throttling on any API, and check if your application handles it correctly.

-To simulate throttling on any API use the [GenericRandomErrorPlugin](../technical-reference/genericrandomerrorplugin.md).
+To simulate throttling on any API, use the [GenericRandomErrorPlugin](../technical-reference/genericrandomerrorplugin.md).
 If the API that you use, returns a `Retry-After` header, use the [RetryAfterPlugin](../technical-reference/retryafterplugin.md) to verify that your app backs-off as instructed by the API.

 ## Simulate throttling on any API